≡ Menu

 Student loans may be an exception, as MoneySavingExpert explains.
 Think carefully before repaying any student loans.

-That rate is double the average returns you should dream of achieving in the stock market.
+That rate is almost triple the average returns you could expect from the stock market.

 The risk/reward equation of trying to grow your money faster than you’re losing out due to expensive debt is terrible.

-At 5% or even 6% – a very cheap personal loan – the maths might work.
+At 7% or even 8% – a very cheap personal loan – the maths might work.
+(Though I don’t think it’d be worth the risk).

-If your already-optimistic 10% returns are sapped by taxes and costs, then even loan rates of 7% or 8% aren’t worth thinking about.
+If your already-optimistic 10% stock market returns are sapped by taxes and costs, then even loan rates of 7% aren’t worth thinking about.

-In short – unless you’re the new Warren Buffett – only mortgage debt is cheap enough, given the risks, costs, and likely returns from investing.
+In short – unless you’re Warren Buffettonly mortgage debt is cheap enough, given the risks, costs and taxes, and likely returns from investing.

 Pay off your mortgage: a good, safe option